l0wigh/RogueAV-Cracking/README.md

 The malwares showcased here were made by malicious people that can't really do much about me reversing them.
 Do you think they are in position to sue me for this ?

 I'll not give the samples, but they are easy to find if you want to do some reversing too.

+## What to do if you are infected with one of these

+  - Use a real antivirus to remove the malware
+  - If there is one and it's require to take back some control on your system, enter the key I found to register the fake av.
+  - Backup what you can, and reinstall the OS.

+The only viable way to fully remove a malware is to wipe the disk and do a fresh install.
+Even after activation, some malware will keep doing bad stuff in the background and THEY ARE NOT GIVING YOU ANY PROTECTION.

+## Repository contributions

+I guess that my english isn't perfect everytime and that maybe some will want to correct some of my mistake and I'm completely fine with it.

+If you find newer samples you can make an issue and I'll see if I can do something with it.